syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 layout: sofia
 title: Home
 ---
-# The Syntaxfest 2021 in Sofia
+# The Syntaxfest 2021 in Sofia (will be held from 21 March to 25 March 2022)

 ### 4 events for 1 Fest of Empirical Syntax